M-Audio BX5 D2 Studio Monitors

 What do you think?
 Did the video you just watched do them justice?
 Do they sound as full and well-balanced as you thought they would?
 (It’s important to keep in mind that the quality of the equipment used to record the demo won’t be able to fully capture the live, in-person experience.)

-Some people say they look better in person than than they do in pictures – these monitors definitely sound better when they’re right in front of you, powered on and turned up.
+Some people say they look better in person than they do in pictures – these monitors definitely sound better when they’re right in front of you, powered on and turned up.